garykac/woven/docs/spell-list.md

 If in a Forest location, jump to another Forest location no more than 4 spaces away.

-Reaction: If attacked while in a Forest, you may cast this to move into a neighboring Forest location.
+Reaction: If attacked while in a Forest, you may cast this to move into a neighboring location within the same Forest.

 ### Forest Passage
 ```